 The Project Development Objective (PDO) is to remove transport bottlenecks in targeted transport corridors for greater investment and economic and social development activities in the State of Orissa.
-The PDO will be achieved by (a) improving the performance, safety, and carrying capacity of priority roads in the state in an environmentally and socially sustainable way, (b) increasing the role of the private sector in road infrastructure financing and management, (c) assisting GOO to establish conducive policy, institutional and governance framework to improve road sector management, financing and safety.
+The PDO will be achieved by (a) improving the performance, safety, and carrying capacity of priority roads in the state in an environmentally and socially sustainable way, (b) increasing the role of the private sector in road infrastructure financing and management, (c) assisting Government of Orissa (GOO) to establish conducive policy, institutional and governance framework to improve road sector management, financing and safety.

 Outcome Indicators.
-At the end of project implementation, businesses and households in project areas will enjoy significant reduction in generalized transport cost, and the Orissa Works Department (OWD) will improve its capacity and efficiency to provide sustainable road infrastructure service to users.
+By project completion, businesses and households in project areas will enjoy a significant reduction in generalized transport cost, and the Orissa Works Department (OWD) will improve its capacity and efficiency to provide sustainable road infrastructure service to users.
 The outcome will be monitored by the following indicators.

-- (a) vehicle operating costs in project corridors reduced by 15 percent; - (b) vehicle speed in project corridors increased from 40 to 55 km per hour; - (c) favorable response by businesses and road users during surveys about the availability of transport infrastructure in the state; - (d) OWD efficiency and transparency improved via: - (i) operation and maintenance arrangement for the Core Road Network put in place; - (ii) core business functions being fully operational; and - (iii) OWD meets RTI disclosure requirements and implements the Governance and Accountability Action Plan (GAAP); - (iv) road safety action plan put in place
+- (a) vehicle operating costs in project corridors reduced by 15 percent; - (b) vehicle speed in project corridors increased from 40 to 55 km per hour; - (c) favorable response by businesses and road users during surveys about the condition of the transport corridors improved under the project; - (d) OWD efficiency and transparency improved via: - (i) operation and maintenance arrangement for the Core Road Network put in place; - (ii) core business functions being fully operational; - (iii) OWD meets RTI disclosure requirements and implements the Governance and Accountability Action Plan (GAAP); and - (iv) road safety action plan put in place.